koinos/koinos-docs/docs/developers/guides/token.md

 ```

 !!! note
-    When using the `register_token` command as indicated by the documentation on [Koinos CLI](../developers/cli.md) under the [`.koinosrc`](../developers/cli.md#koinos-cli-rc-file) section, the decimals of the token are taken into consideration.
-As demonstrated above, we are sending 0.00000001 KOIN as indicated by the 8 decimal places.
+    When using the `register_token` command as indicated by the documentation on [Koinos CLI](../cli.md) under the [`.Register token`](../cli.md#register-token) section, the decimals of the token are taken into consideration.
+As demonstrated above, we are sending 0.00000001 MTN as indicated by the 8 decimal places.
 If you want to use `register_token` with an offline wallet, you need to provide the precision and symbol manually.

     ```
-    register_token koin 15DJN4a8SgrbGhhGksSBASiSYjGnMU8dGL KOIN 8
+    register_token mtn 163m4hKj1QHLCyHgnyNPw8TZU5ov25QGQX MTN 8
     ```

 Congratulations, We successfully deployed our contract to the testnet, minted a million tokens and made a transfer!
 We can check the [block explorer](https://harbinger.koinosblocks.com/) and see that we now have the newly minted tokens in our wallet and that tokens were transferred from our minted wallet.